 The reading and writing classes are for children who are able to read and write simple phonetically plausible words and simple sentences.
-There are seven levels of classes so all different levels are covered.
+There are seven classes so all different levels covering all the primary years are covered.
 There are age guidelines for each class but a free assessment can also be administered in order to establish suitability.

 What do these courses cover?